Click the links below to find more information:

 (return to top of page)

 A: school curriculum and are subject to the attendance requirements of the Jackson Public School District and the Mississippi Department of Education.
-Their curriculum devotes two class periods to Base Pair activities, each weekday, for the entire school year.
-They are expected to be available for activities at UMMC between the hours of 1:45 and 3:30 p.m. for the period of January 9, 2006 to May 25, 2006.
+Their curriculum devotes one class periods to Base Pair activities, each weekday, for the entire school year.
+They are expected to be available for activities at UMMC between the hours of 2:15-3:15 p.m. for the second semester beginning in January and ending in May.
 However, it is reasonable to expect that it may require between 10 and 15 minutes for students to shuttle between Murrah High School and UMMC.
-They effectively have 90 minutes each weekday for activities at UMMC.
+They effectively have 60 minutes each weekday for activities at UMMC.
 Recognizing the constraints that this limited period of time places on the pursuit of research, in most cases, a student will need to be assigned to assist in some aspect of an ongoing project in which you and your research staff are engaged.
 It is frequently difficult to design a separate and unique experimental problem for each student.
-Some of the most successful mentor-student pairings have been those in which the student learns to function as a member of a research team and learns the “research ropes” through cooperative pursuit of your laboratory’s research goals.
+Some of the most successful mentor-student pairings have been those in which the student learns to function as a member of a research team and learns the "research ropes" through cooperative pursuit of your laboratory's research goals.

 A mentor should consider the following criteria when evaluating whether their laboratory would serve as a good host for a Base Pair student: